Ivanald/vsdRiscvSoc/README.md

 # Installation of RISC-V toolchain, spike and pk.

+OS used: Alma Linux

 Follow the below steps for installing RICV-V Toolchain, spike and pk for **Alma Linux Operating System**.

 ## Step1: Install riscv toolchain
 ### Install xpm packages: To ensure all the required libraries are installed.
- xpm packages, abbreviated as xPacks, are versatile, language-neutral software packages coming from //link// https://xpack-dev-tools.github.io. xPack GNU RISC-V Embedded GCC packages help in easy installation without worrying about dependent libraries.
+XPM packages, abbreviated as xPacks, are versatile, language-neutral software packages coming from  [https://xpack-dev-tools.github.io](https://xpack-dev-tools.github.io). xPack GNU RISC-V Embedded GCC packages help in easy installation without worrying about dependent libraries.
 These packages will automatically update the libraries as well when the system updates happen.
 More details on this can be found in the above link.

 #### Prerequisites for xpm
 The only prerequisite for xPack is a recent version of Node.js (>=18.0.0), as some dependencies require new features.
 So first checking the version available.